AmitTurner/Angular-reactive-dynamic-forms-builder/README.md

 *the mongoDB database is in the cloud (atlas mongoDB) so it will automatically connect, fetch and get info from it.

-some code parts are commented for future use. as I wanna keep on adding features.
+some code parts are commented for future use. as I would love to keep on adding features.

 for any further questions,
 amitur91@gmail.com